ethicalAndroid/Pandoc-HowTo/docs/word-to-markdown.md

     <figcaption>Figure 2</figcaption>
     </figure>
 1. Open the command prompt.
-    > The command prompt can easily be found by searching it using the "search" tool in the taskbar of any Windows machine.
+    > Tip: The command prompt can easily be found by searching it using the "search" tool in the taskbar of any Windows machine.
 1. Type `cd Z` into the prompt.
 1. Replace `Z` by pasteing the file path using CTRL-V.
 1. Press the ENTER key.